This article was last updated in February 2022.

 Although it is a free choice, a fully vaccinated childminder runs a lower risk of infecting the children in their care with COVID-19.
 They’re also less likely to spread the virus to parents, and the rest of the community.
 If your health and situation make it possible, please get fully vaccinated against COVID-19.

 You’ll also be less likely to have to close your home nursery because of an outbreak.
 If there are positive cases, but you are fully vaccinated and not testing positive, you won’t have to self-isolate.
 This means you are more likely to be able to keep your home nursery open for business.
+As of December 2021, booster vaccinations are widely available to anyone in England over 18.
+On top of vaccination, doing rapid lateral flow tests twice a week is highly recommended.

 Stay up-to-date with government guidance